gustavosamuelsamuel577-alt/sitonia-cls/README.md

 Players.PlayerAdded:Connect(function(plr)
     resetShotDataForPlayer(plr)
     plr.CharacterAdded:Connect(function(char)
+        if highlightEnabled then createHighlightForCharacter(char, plr) end
         if billboardEnabled then createBillboardForCharacter(char, plr) end
         if drawingSupported then createESPObjectsForPlayer(plr) end
     end)
     if plr.Character then
         local char = plr.Character
+        if highlightEnabled then createHighlightForCharacter(char, plr) end
         if billboardEnabled then createBillboardForCharacter(char, plr) end
         if drawingSupported then createESPObjectsForPlayer(plr) end
     end